aryanduntley/AIProjectManager/README.md

    "mcpServers": {
      "ai-project-manager": {
        "command": "python3",
-       "args": ["-m", "server"],
+       "args": ["-m", "ai-pm-mcp"],
-       "cwd": "/path/to/your/ai-pm-mcp/"
+       "cwd": "/path/to/your/project-root/"
      }
    }
    ```

-   **Important**: Replace `/path/to/your/ai-pm-mcp/` with the actual path to your ai-pm-mcp directory.
+   **Important**: Replace `/path/to/your/project-root/` with the actual path to your project root directory (where you want the AI to manage your project, not the ai-pm-mcp directory).

-   **Note**: Use the `-m server` module approach rather than `start-mcp-server.py` to avoid Python import issues.
+   **Note**: Use the `-m ai-pm-mcp` module approach for proper Python import resolution.

 4. **Restart Claude Code** to load the MCP server connection.